brandonkal/inkjet/README.md

 ### From source

-If you prefer to build from source, clone this repo and then run `cargo build --release`
+If you prefer to build from source, clone this repo and then run `cargo build --release`.
+The entire build script is in `inkjet.md`.

 ## Getting started